darekkay/dashboard/docs/development/README.md

 4. Re-scan the available widgets (`yarn scan-widgets`).
 5. Add mandatory widget labels (at least `name`) to all translation files under `common/translations`.
 6. Add documentation under `docs/widgets`.

+## Internationalization

+The [react-i18next](https://react.i18next.com/) library is being used for internationalization.
+Translations are located under `src/common/translations`, one file per language.
+Currently, English (`en.json`) and German (`de.json`) translations are available.

+The label keys can be viewed in a `debug` mode by adding `debug:labels` to the URL, e.g. [https://dashboard.darekkay.com/?debug:labels](https://dashboard.darekkay.com/?debug:labels).

+Default UI language is based on the browser language and can be changed by the user in the settings dialog.

 ## Commit message format